AndrewR270/PyCraft/README.md

         fragment_color = vec4(local_position / 2.0 + 0.5, 1.0);

-This colors our shape the same color as the middle pixel(s) of a texture.
+This colors our shape the same color as the middle pixel(s) of a texture:

+        fragment_color = texture(texture_array_sampler, vec3(0.5, 0.5, 0.0));

 Here we pass in our 3D texture array as *texture_array_sampler*.
-The vector3 uses 0.5, 0.5, to reference the middle of the texture, and the *Z coordinate of 0.0 is the first texture in the array.*:
+The vector3 uses 0.5, 0.5, to reference the middle of the texture, and the *Z coordinate of 0.0 is the first texture in the array.*

-        fragment_color = texture(texture_array_sampler, vec3(0.5, 0.5, 0.0));

-This will cast a texture onto our block.
+This will cast a texture onto our block:

+        fragment_color = texture(texture_array_sampler, interpolated_tex_coords);

 To sample the texture at different places depending on where the fragment is on the block face, we use a different texture coordinate for each vertex and interpolate between them for each fragment.
-For example, from left to right we might go from left:0 to right:1 by increments:
+For example, from left to right we might go from left:0 to right:1 by increments.

-        fragment_color = texture(texture_array_sampler, interpolated_tex_coords);

-In our texture manager, this will fix the blurriness caused by the previous implementation.
-It will stop OpenGL from linear interpolation of neighboring pixels, instead selecting the nearest pixel's color when sampling:
+In our texture manager, this will fix the blurriness caused by the previous implementation:

         gl.glTexParameteri(gl.GL_TEXTURE_2D_ARRAY, gl.GL_TEXTURE_MAG_FILTER, gl.GL_NEAREST)

-*Our block script must change the array of* **tex_coords** *if certain faces need different textures than the rest of the block.*
+It will stop OpenGL from linear interpolation of neighboring pixels, instead selecting the nearest pixel's color when sampling. *Our block script must change the array of* **tex_coords** *if certain faces need different textures than the rest of the block.*

 #### Input